geekoftheweek/geekoftheweek.github.io/geekups.md

 quickly scale beyond that.
 The local public library seems like an obvious next step.

-## How you can help
+## Who

+Everyone, eventually.
+While they're hosted in my home, it will be limited to those I know personally.
+If you're interested in attending, [drop me a line][email].

+## Contributing

 For starters, I don't know what to call these things.
 Hack nights?
 Tech-ups?
 Tech nights?
 Hacks and Snacks?
 Geek-Ups?
-If you have ideas, I'd love to [hear them][email].
+If you have ideas, [I'd love to hear them][email].

+Also, I have a list of projects and topics I'd like to cover, but I'm always on the lookout for more.
+If you see something that would make a good beginner project, send me a link!

-If you want to donate hardware (especially Arduino, Raspberry Pi, usb drives, etc) or software licenses, that would be extremely helpful as we get rolling.
-Alternately, if you'd like to make a [monetary donation][cash-me], I'll use it to purchase hardware and software licenses for participants to use.
+Finally, it's going to take some resources to accomplish the sort of hands-on experience I'm hoping for, and scale it up so that the general public can attend.
+If you are willing and able to donate hardware (especially Arduino, Raspberry Pi, usb drives, etc) or software licenses, that will help a lot to get us rolling.  rolling.
+Alternately, if you'd like to make a [monetary donation][cash-me] for the purchase of hardware or software, it will make a big difference and be greatly appreciated.

 [email]: mailto:warrenjfrancis@gmail.com?subject=GeekUps
 [cash-me]: https://cash.me/$warrenfrancis